nemesis-platform/switchable-skins-old/README.md

 {% extends [theme_registry.template('my_theme','base'), 'MyBundle::fallback.html.twig'] %}
 ```

+The main idea is that 'my_theme' and 'base' strings could be replaced with variables populated from DB or user session.
+This allows you to dynamically select parent template for given conditions

 ### Configurable themes

 To use theme with theme configurations (theme instances) you should provide ```ThemeInstance``` object for the first argument to getTemplate.
 Configurable themes should implement `ConfigurableThemeInterface` to be able to be configured.